Song for Guy: Use in media

 "Song for Guy" was used extensively throughout all six episodes of the 1985 BBC comedy series Happy Families (the lead male character is named Guy).
 It is also used in the seventh episode of Diamonds in the Sky (1979), a BBC–Channel 9 Perth co-production about the history of commercial aviation, and is played frequently in the 1980 movie Oh Heavenly Dog starring Chevy Chase and Jane Seymour and directed by Rod Browning.
 The song also features prominently in the 2017 film Film Stars Don't Die in Liverpool.
 In November 2020, the track was featured in The Crown, during a scene in which Lady Diana Spencer dances alone in a Buckingham Palace ballroom.
+It was also used for the German weekly show "Sport unter der Lupe" (Sports under the magnifying glass), a show about the regional sport in the south west of Germany, from 1979 till the end in 2000.